padhmapriya06/MEALY_1101/README.md

 # MEALY_1101
 # AIM
-To stimulate and synthesis MEALY Sequence Detecor using Vivado.
+To stimulate and synthesis MEALY Sequence Detecor for 1101 using Vivado.

 # Software Required:
 vivado 2023.2 software.